lemachinarbo/comPWser/README.md

 comPWser is essentially a collection of scripts to automate the setup of a ProcessWire project, following the (Deployments guide)[https://www.baumrock.com/en/processwire/modules/rockmigrations/docs/deploy/#update-config.php] from @baumrock.

-If you have never heard of or used Deployments before, please start by reading his guide ((a step by step video)[https://www.youtube.com/watch?v=4wS7xWUtFes] is included!).
+If you have never heard of or used Deployments before, please start by reading Bernhard's guide ((a step by step video)[https://www.youtube.com/watch?v=4wS7xWUtFes] is included!).

 > **Note:** A GitHub repository for the project is required, [create one](https://github.com/new) if you haven't already.

 ### 1. Creating a .env environment file

-Inside the `.build` folder you will find a `.env.example` template.
-Please copy to your root and rename to `.env`:
+Inside the `.build` folder, you will find a `.env.example` template.
+Copy it to your project root and rename it to `.env`:

 ```sh
 mv ./.build/.env.example ./.env